About

 Please see the application form for additional details about application materials.

 Application is open to teachers working in K-12 institutions or music education and to students planning to pursue a career in those fields.
 Applicants must be legal residents of the United States.
-Applicants need not be members of the American Musicological Society.
+Applicants do not need to be members of the American Musicological Society.

 Grantees will be expected to attend featured lectures and programs at the Teaching Music History Conference.
 Grantees are also expected to attend a 45-minute networking cohort session on each of the first two days of the conference designed to help grantees network and connect to current conversations in musicology and music education.